Evidence v. Belief: What a Kennedy Appointment Could Mean to FDA and Public Health

 Today, FDA grounds its very existence in the principles of science:

-Science—both its quality and integrity—is the touchstone of everyone we do at FDA.
+Science—both its quality and integrity—is the touchstone of everything we do at FDA.
 In conducting our mission to protect, promote, and advance the public health, FDA needs the best scientific and technological information available to make decisions on the products we regulate.
 Critical to our ability to reach sound decisions and to retain the public’s trust are high-quality data and a scientific review process that is thorough and unbiased.

 Kennedy’s pronouncements raise serious concerns as to whether scientific evidence and clinical data will continue to serve as the principles by which FDA makes critical decisions each and every day, or whether his beliefs – or the beliefs of new FDA officials he gets to select – will drive FDA decisions.